mjpin7/practice/README.md

   - getHeight(): Gets the height of the BST

 ## <a name="heap"></a>Heap/HeapSort
-  - Implemented in C++ and Java with root node at index 1
+  - Implemented in C++, Python and Java with root node at index 1
   - maxHeapify(index): To heapify (sift down) an index in the heap
   - insert(value): To insert a value into the heap
   - siftUp(index): To sift a value up at index, used when inserting